sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 Notes:
 - Filters must be valid MongoDB query JSON (as a string).
 Only supports basic operators (`eq`,`lt`,`lte`,`gt`,`gte`,`in`) on root fields.
 They apply to both bulk copy and change stream.
+- Specify DataTypeFor_Id if the collection contains only a single data type for the _id field.
+Supported values are: ObjectId, Int, Int64, Decimal128, Date, BinData, String, and Object.
-- RU-optimized copy does not support filters; provide only DatabaseName and CollectionName.
+- RU-optimized copy does not support filters or DataTypeFor_Id ; provide only DatabaseName and CollectionName.
 - System collections are not supported.

 ### CollectionInfoFormat Format